-The staff of the Office of the Dean of Students is dedicated to empowering students to succeed at UD personally and academically.
-We are excited that as a veteran or military service member you are considering how to achieve your goals in your own college journey at UD!
-Making the transition from the military to the college campus can be a challenge, and juggling military service and student obligations can be demanding.
-Our staff stands ready to support all student veterans and service members to help you navigate and succeed within the university environment.
-If we can be of service to you, please contact us at 302-831-8939 or email@example.com
+The staff of the Office of the Dean of Students stands ready to support all student veterans and service members to help you navigate and succeed within the university environment.
+The ODS specializes in advocating for students and serving as a source of support and resource connection so that all students can be successful at UD.
+If we can be of service to you, please contact us at 302-831-8939 or firstname.lastname@example.org.

 Coming in as a first-year student: Freshman?
 Transfer?
 Grad student?
 Not sure?

 Office of Undergraduate Admissions

 Information on how to apply to UD as a first-year (never taken college-level courses) or a transfer student, if you wish to earn a degree.
 Please see Transfer Admissions page if you have taken college-level courses.
 If you just wish to take courses at UD, visit Professional and Continuing Studies.